-Well, the first time you visit a website, a cookie is downloaded to your computer, and the next time you visit the same site your computer checks whether you have a cookie with that site name, and the cookie sends the information it has back to the site.
+Well, the first time you visit a website, you download a cookie to your computer, and the next time you visit the same site your computer checks whether you have a cookie with that site name, and the cookie sends the information it has back to the site.
 It sounds harmless, right?

-However, cookies do not only give a great deal of insight into your activities and preferences for companies, but they can also be used to identify you without your explicit consent and allow third parties to track your behaviour for marketing purposes – often without you knowing.
+However, cookies can sometimes identify you without your explicit consent and allow third parties to track your behavior for marketing purposes and often without you knowing.

 Cookies gathering information about you doesn’t always originate from the website you are visiting.
 Instead, they can originate from third parties, such as another website you previously visited.
 Third-party cookies are usually meant for data mining and tracking your activity across different sites for marketing purposes.

-In many occasion, cookies can gather enough information to identify you as an individual, track your behaviour on the Internet and build up a profile about you.
+Often, cookies can gather enough information to identify you as an individual.
+Consequently, they can track your behavior on the Internet, and build up a profile about you.

 Not all cookies can identify users, but most cookies used for analytics and advertising can.
-Cookies can include ‘pseudonymous identifiers’ which is a string of numbers or letters, used to provide uniqueness.
-Such cookies can identify an individual, which means that under the GDPR the data gathered is considered to be ‘personal data’ and therefore cookies become subject to the GDPR.
+However, cookies can include ‘pseudonymous identifiers’.
+It is a string of numbers or letters, that provides uniqueness.
+As a result, such cookies can identify an individual, which means that under GDPR, the data that you gather is strictly ‘personal data’.
+Therefore cookies become subject to the GDPR.

 GDPR and cookies